 MSt in Late Antique and Byzantine Studies, Oxford University, 2014

-I am an ancient historian specializing in the social, intellectual, and political dimensions of late antiquity with a keen interest in the interactions between early Christians, second-temple Jews, and their pagan neighbors.
+I am an ancient historian specializing in the social, intellectual, and political dimensions of late antiquity with a keen interest in the interaction between early Christian theology and Roman law.
 I have benefited from studying Latin, Greek, Syriac, and Coptic sources for later Roman history alongside the papyrological, epigraphic, paleographic, and archaeological remains of the early Byzantine Empire.
-My current inquiry seeks to explore the ways in which late-antique intellectual changes were implemented on a socio-political level, both in the urban centers of clerical courts and also in the monastic cells lying on the fringes of late antiquity.
+My current inquiry seeks to explore how legal and theological changes were implemented on a socio-political level, both in the urban centers of clerical courts and also in the monastic cells lying on the fringes of late antiquity.
 I am also interested in the development and transmission of classical education in ancient Greece and Rome, including the practical dimensions of classical pedagogy in the ancient classroom.

 Over the last six years I have enjoyed teaching courses on a wide range of topics to undergraduate, high school, and middle school students.
 While at Oxford I designed and taught an upper-division course with Pepperdine University's London program while also studying as a Scholar-in-Residence at The Kilns - the former home of C.S.
 Lewis.
 I spent the following year in a classical charter school teaching European history to high school students in a Socratic, seminar-style approach.
 I also had a fantastic time teaching Latin to fifth, sixth, and seventh graders during that academic year and in subsequent summers.
 I then benefitted from working as a teaching assistant for Dr. Judith Evans-Grubbs, leading discussions and two lectures in her course, "Emperors, Monks, and Barbarians."
 I have enjoyed teaching five courses on "Western Heritage" at Pepperdine University's Malibu campus, and I have also designed and taught a new undergraduate course on early Christianity, which was cross listed with the History and Religion Departments of Emory University.